 A Sign of Legitimacy

 Planned giving is a hallmark of legitimate, prestigious organizations that are serious about long-term goals.
 Donors want to ensure their money goes to a successful nonprofit.
 The savviest donors are well aware of planned giving options — and they’ll check them out before supporting a cause.
 If you don’t have a planned giving program, you’re losing prospects.
 Why?
 You’re not taken seriously.
 Period.
+And this is why nonprofits with a solid planned giving initiative can recover from disaster more easily.

 Variety is the Spice of Life